explor4268/mcskindl/README.md

 # mcskindl

-mcskindl is a Minecraft: Java Edition player skin downloader in bash(1)
+mcskindl is a Minecraft: Java Edition player skin downloader written in `bash`.

-**NOT AN OFFICIAL MINECRAFT PRODUCT.
-NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.**

 ## Requirements

-- bash (tested with 5.2.x, POSIX shell version might be available later)
+- bash (tested with 5.2.x)
 - curl for fetching (if HTTPS works then it should work).
-Set environment variable `MCSKINDL_USE_WGET` to `yes` if you prefer using wget
+Set the `MCSKINDL_USE_WGET` environment variable to `yes` if you prefer using wget
-- jq for processing JSON data (important)
+- jq for processing JSON data (core)
-- base64 for decoding Base64 data (should be included with coreutils or busybox any other implementations that supports decoding)
+- base64 for decoding Base64 data (should be included with coreutils or busybox or any other implementations that supports it)
 - sed (for substituting some HTTP URLs to HTTPS, remove any calls of sed if you don't want this behavior.

 > [!WARNING]
-> THE CGI Script mode is NOT intended for production use due to performance and security issues.
+> The CGI script mode is NOT intended for production use due to performance and security issues.

 ## TODO